MrYay/q3e-urt/README.md

 `BUILD_SERVER=1` - build dedicated server executable, enabled by default

-`USE_SDL=0`- use SDL2 backend for video, audio, input subsystems, disabled by default
+`USE_SDL=1`- use SDL2 backend for video, audio, input subsystems, recommended for a smooth Linux experience

 `USE_VULKAN=0` - link client with vulkan renderer instead of OpenGL, disabled by default